Process modeling and simulation with ProSimPlus

 It also provides a starting point for advanced simulation of such process by presenting a set of unit operation modules and components with their physical properties.

 Generally speaking, advanced simulation software like ProSimPlus enable pre-size equipment, run troubleshooting and debottlenecking analysis.
-Their ability to run many scenarios allows solving these type of problems within a reduced time and a minimum investment.
+Their ability to run many scenarios allows solving these types of problems within a reduced time and a minimum investment.

 An example of biofuel production process was built with ProSimPlus.
 The process presented hereafter is using pure vegetable oils as raw material.
 Biofuel can be produced from different pure vegetable oils: colza, sunflower seed, soya and even waste vegetable oils.
 Taking into consideration its extensive industrial use, colza oil was selected in this example.
 The process involves reactors, distillation columns, extraction columns and components splitters.